AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 ---
 title: Manage compound assets and generate subassets.
-description: Learn how to create references to AEM assets from within InDesign, Adobe Illustrator, and Photoshop files.
-Also learn how to use the Page Viewer feature to view individual pages of multi-page files, including PDF, INDD, PPT, PPTX, and AI files.
+description: Learn how to create references to [!DNL Experience Manager] assets from within InDesign, Adobe Illustrator, and Photoshop files.
+Also learn how to use the Page Viewer feature to view individual pages of multi-page files.
 contentOwner: AG

 feature: Asset Management